List of Coronation Street characters introduced in 2010: Jack Webster

 Jack Webster (also Dobbs), played by twins Jaxon and Maddox Beswick from September 2010 to April 2016, and Kyran Bowes from April 2016, made his first screen appearance on 6 September 2010.
 Of Jack, Kate White writing for Inside Soap said "We love baby Jack Webster.
 He's gorgeous and keeps giving Sally looks that say, 'I've got the measure of you!'
 Our new favourite soap little'un!"
 The role was recast in April 2016 to Kyran Bowes.

-Jack is the son of Kevin Webster (Michael Le Vell) and Molly Dobbs (Vicky Binns).
+Jack is the son of established characters Kevin Webster (Michael Le Vell) and Molly Dobbs (Vicky Binns).
 He was born in September 2010 after being conceived during an affair between Kevin and Molly.
 He is named after Jack Duckworth (Bill Tarmey).
 Molly's husband Tyrone Dobbs (Alan Halsall) was unaware of Molly's affair with Kevin and initially believed baby Jack to be his son.
 At baby Jack's christening, Kevin steals his soother to get a DNA test.
 Kevin receives the results the next day confirming that he was actually baby Jack's father.
 He then confronts Molly with the results as Jack overhears the conversation from the stairs but he does not tell Tyrone.
 In December 2010, during the 50th anniversary, Molly finally admits to Tyrone that he is not Jack's father and that she had an affair.
 Tyrone is distraught and tells Molly never to come back as she is leaving.
 Molly is in the Corner Shop with Jack, saying goodbye to Sunita Alahan (Shobna Gulati) when Kevin comes in to buy some milk.
 She tells him to say goodbye to Jack, which he does.
 He then leaves the shop and just as Molly is about to leave, an explosion tears through the shop, after a tram derails and crashes on to the Street.
 Molly protects Jack and they are buried by rubble.
 After Jack's crying is overheard, they are found and Jack is rushed to hospital with Tyrone.
 Molly is fatally injured and with her dying breath, confesses to Kevin's wife Sally Webster (Sally Dynevor) that Kevin is Jack's father.
 She then says that Jack is the only thing she did not regret from her affair with Kevin, and asks Sally to look after Jack, before dying.